Last Updated on December 24, 2023 by Emmanuel

 The two major bicycle brake systems are disc brakes and rim brakes.

-Most road, hybrid, and mountain bikes currently have disc brakes that work by pressing pads in a caliper against a brake rotor attached to the wheels’ hubs.
+Most road, hybrid, and mountain bikes have disc brakes that work by pressing pads in a caliper against a brake rotor attached to the wheels’ hubs.

 Rim brakes are typically cheaper and easier to maintain but can be less effective in wet or muddy conditions.